Skip to main content

 Overlays in the Editor

-Create more engaging content by adding images and graphics on top of your videos from the Wistia Editor.
+Create more engaging content by adding text, images, and graphics on top of your videos from the Wistia Editor.

 Written by Hanna